 National Title V Priorities as defined across six population domains: Maternal/Women’s health, Perinatal/Infant Health, Child Health , Children and Youth with Special Healthcare Needs, Adolescent Health, Cross- Cutting or Life Course.

-Oregon’s State Title V Measures
+Oregon’s State Title V Performance Measures

-Oregon’s evidence-based/informed strategic measures
+Oregon’s evidence-based/informed Title V strategic measures

-Title V-funded ork in the following areas must related to state-identified Title V Priorities:
+State MCAH Perinatal, Child and Adolescent Health General Fund funded work may be related to state-identified Title V Priorities, or address the following:

 Preconception health services such as preventive health and health risk reduction services such as screening, counseling and referral for safe relationships, domestic violence, alcohol, substance and tobacco use and cessation, and maternal depression and mental health.
 Preconception health is defined as interventions that aim to identify and modify biomedical, behavioral, and social risks to a woman’s health or pregnancy outcome through prevention and management, emphasizing those factors which must be acted on before conception or early in pregnancy to have maximal impact.

-Perinatal health services such as Oregon MothersCare (OMC) Services,MCM Services; or other preventive health services that improve pregnancy outcomes and health.
+Perinatal health services such as Oregon MothersCare (OMC) Services, Oral Health; or other preventive health services that improve pregnancy outcomes and health.

-Infant and child health services such as B1st! and NFP Services, hild are onsultation, Sudden Infant Death Syndrome/Sudden Unexplained Infant Death ollow-up, ral ealth including dental sealant services; or other health services that improve health outcomes for infants and young children; and
+Infant and child health services such as B1st! and NFP Services, child care health consultation, Sudden Infant Death Syndrome/Sudden Unexplained Infant Death follow-up, oral health including dental sealant services; or other health services that improve health outcomes for infants and young children; and

 Adolescent health services such as School-Based Health Centers; teen pregnancy prevention; or other adolescent preventive health services that improve health outcomes for adolescents.

-LPHA may provide other MCAH ervices identified through the Comprehensive MCAH Plan local public health assessment, and approved by OHA with non- Title V funds.
+LPHA may provide other MCAH services identified through the Title V Plan or local public health assessment, and approved by OHA..

-Subject to OHA approval and notwithstanding the provisions of Sections 1, and 2.f. of this Program Element, LPHA may provide clinical or outpatient services with funds under this Program Element, when all other payment options for such services are unavailable.
+c.
 OMC Services Procedural and Operational Requirements.
 All OMC Services supported in whole or in part with funds provided under this Agreement must be delivered in accordance with the following procedural and operational requirements:

 LPHA must designate a staff member as its OMC Coordinator to work with OHA on developing a local delivery system for OMC Services.
 LPHA’s OMC Coordinator must work closely with OHA to promote consistency around the state in the delivery of OMC Services.

-LPHA must follow the OMC Protocols, as described in OHA’s Oregon MothersCare Manual April, 2015, provided to LPHA and its locations at which OMC Services are available, when providing OMC Services such as outreach and public education about the need for and availability of first trimester prenatal care, maternity Case Management, prenatal care, including dental care, and other services as needed by pregnant women.
+LPHA must follow the OMC Protocols, as described in OHA’s Oregon MothersCare Manual provided to LPHA and its locations at which OMC Services are available, when providing OMC Services such as outreach and public education about the need for and availability of first trimester prenatal care, home visiting, prenatal care, including dental care, and other services as needed by pregnant women.

 As part of its OMC Services, LPHA must develop and maintain an outreach and referral system and partnerships for local prenatal care and related services.